 2) An actual sign up form that gets many conversions.
 Your website has to have easy access for any visitor to see a sign up form.
 You must also make that form appealing so that the visitor wants to sign up.

 3) You must be very active with your subscribers.
 This means sending messages and being very responsive to any questions they send you!
 One of my biggest lists was completely destroyed because I didn’t do this.
+This was one my biggest failures and I learned how not to run an email marketing campaign.

 Since I’ve written a ton about the first topic and provided a resource above to help you get traffic, I want to cover the second and third ones specifically for this post: